A new notion of commutativity for the algorithmic Lov\'{a}sz Local Lemma: Introduction

-\item In many settings, flaws are formed from smaller ``atomic'' events \cite{ParallelHarris} -- for example, in the permutation setting, events of the form $\pi x= y$.
+\item In many settings, flaws are formed from smaller ``atomic'' events \cite{ParallelHarris}.
 We show that, if the atomic events satisfy the generalized commutativity definition, then so do the larger ``composed'' events.
-Due to some technical restrictions, this natural property did not seem to hold for the original commutativity definition of \cite{Kolmofocs}. \end{enumerate}
+This natural property did not seem to hold for the original commutativity definition of \cite{Kolmofocs}.

+\item For some probability spaces, specialized distributional bounds are available, beyond the ``generic'' LLL bounds \cite{NewBoundsHarris}.
+Our construction captures many of these results in a stronger and more unified way. \end{itemize}

+As a concrete example of our results, we show that, for the latin transversal application, the resulting permutation $\pi$ has nice distributional properties.
+In particular, we show the following: